-A faculty member may apply for early Tenure or early Tenure with Promotion to Associate Professor in the fourth (4th) probationary year.
-Otherwise, a faculty member must apply no later than September 1 of their sixth (6th) probationary year unless delayed beyond the sixth year for reasons described in Article 10.8.
+A faculty member may apply for early Tenure with Promotion to Associate Professor in the fifth (5th) probationary year.
+Otherwise, a faculty member must apply no later than September 1 of their sixth (6th) probationary year unless delayed beyond the sixth year for reasons described in Article 10.7.

-If a faculty member has not applied for Tenure or Tenure with Promotion to Associate Professor by September 1 of the sixth ( $6^{th}$ ) probationary year of faculty employment, they will be considered to be in their terminal year of employment unless delayed beyond the sixth ( $6^{th}$ ) year for reasons described in Article 10.8.
+If a faculty member has not applied for Tenure with Promotion to Associate Professor by September 1 of the sixth (6th) probationary year of faculty employment, they will be considered to be in their terminal year of employment unless delayed beyond the sixth (6th) year for reasons described in Article 10.7.

-A faculty member shall receive no more than one review for Tenure or for Tenure with Promotion to Associate Professor.
-Once an application for Tenure or for Tenure with Promotion to Associate Professor has been submitted to HR, it cannot be withdrawn.
-In no case shall Tenure or Tenure with Promotion to Associate Professor be granted or assumed without a tenure review.
+A faculty member shall receive no more than one review for Tenure with Promotion to Associate Professor.
+Once an application for Tenure with Promotion to Associate Professor has been submitted, it cannot be withdrawn.
+In no case shall Tenure with Promotion to Associate Professor be granted or assumed without a tenure review.